 Q. How will the audience be seated?

 Chairs will be provided at Barangaroo Reserve, and audiences must remain seated during the performance.
-The chairs have been placed to ensure that audience members remain socially distanced, so please do not move the chair from its position.
+Please do not move the chair from its position.

 Q. Can I bring my own chair?

 No, you will not be allowed to bring your own chair inside Barangaroo Reserve.
-Chairs will already be provided and spaced to ensure you remain socially distanced.
+Chairs will already be provided.

 Q. Can I sit anywhere?